 Here are a few of the best places to see holiday lights in Dublin during December:

 If you want some help finding the best lighting displays, consider taking a Christmas lights walking tour with a local!

 For more affordable fun, make sure to read our post about free things to do in Dublin.

-Their rugby team Leinster is scheduled to play several matches in December of 2021, and you might be able to catch one of these games.
+Their rugby team, Leinster is scheduled to play a few matches in December of 2023.

 If you're looking for more sporting events in Dublin, you can find them here.